Drug information

 FDA-Approved Products for HIV Treatment: Lenacapavir (brand name: Sunlenca), in combination with other antiretrovirals, is approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV in heavily treatment-experienced adults with multidrug-resistant HIV.

-What is lenacapavir?
+What is lenacapavir (HIV prevention)?

 To learn about how investigational drugs are tested during clinical trials, read the HIVinfo What is an Investigational HIV Drug? and HIV and AIDS Clinical Trials fact sheets.